AMERICAN LITERATURE 1 MOD. 1

 Written exam (50%)

 The written exam is 2 hours long and requires the writing of 3 mini-essays on selected topics.
 Students must be able to discuss a topic thoroughly but within the assigned count limit.
-The student is asked 3 questions (specific or general) on 3 different topics, which the students must use to organize their critical discourse on the themes of the course.
+The student is asked 3 questions (specific or broad) on 3 different topics, which the students must use to organize their critical discourse on the themes of the course.
 The questions may be the comment of a text, a precise date/title/etc., or a broad investigation of a topic.
-The exam is not thought of as a test, but as a critical discussion whose aim is the assessment of the learning goals (knowledge of the historical and critical frame and of the texts; comparative and analytical skills; independent thought; communicative skills).
+The exam is not thought of as a test, but as a short critical essay of about 15 lines whose aim is the assessment of the learning goals (knowledge of the historical and critical frame and of the texts; comparative and analytical skills; independent thought; communicative skills).

 Primary and secondary sources are mandatory.